Residential Solar Operations & Maintenance

 Work with a dedicated solar O&M company

-Many installers don’t offer solar panel maintenance and cleaning
+Some installers don’t offer solar operations and maintenance or module cleaning.

 Many solar customers are initially caught off-guard when they discover their PV systems require regular maintenance.
 That’s because the technology is often marketed as ultra-resilient and hassle-free.